hpc2n/linux-command-line-101/docs/pipesfilters.md

 - **$OMP_NUM_THREADS** Number of OpenMP threads
 - **$PYTHONPATH** Path to the directory where your Python libraries and packages are installed

 !!!
-Note "To see the content of an environment variable named ENVIRONMENT-VARIABLE"
+Note "To see the content of an environment variable named ENVIRONMENT_VARIABLE"

     ```bash
-    echo $ENVIRONMENT-VARIABLE
+    echo $ENVIRONMENT_VARIABLE
     ```

 !!!
 Tip